solangegueiros/chainlink-keepers-tutorial/README.md

 # Final considerations

-This was a step-by-step tutorial to show how to create a basic example for Keepers.
+This was a step-by-step tutorial to show how to create a basic example for Chainlink Keepers.
 Several concepts were not covered in depth, but you can learn directly by reading the official documentation:

 [docs/chainlink-keepers/introduction/](https://docs.chain.link/docs/chainlink-keepers/introduction/)